-- 8.4.
-As long as the arbiter or an organiser does not decide on which side of the board the shogi clock is placed, this decision is up to gote. - 8.5 At the time determined for the start of the game the clock of the player who should make the first move is started, either by the gote player or by the arbiter. - 8.6.
-A player who arrives at the shogiboard after his allocated time has been entirely used up shall lose the game. - 8.7 (a) During the game each player, having made his move on the shogiboard, shall stop his own clock and start his opponent's clock without delay, unless the move that was made ends the game (see Articles 5.1, 5.2 and 5.3) A player must always be allowed to stop his clock once he has made his move, even if the opponent replies to the move immediately. - The time between making the move on the shogiboard and stopping his own clock and starting his opponent's clock is regarded as part of the time allotted to the player. - (b) A player must stop his clock with the same hand with which he made his move.
+8.4.
+As long as the arbiter or an organiser does not decide on which side of the board the shogi clock is placed, this decision is up to gote.

+8.5 At the time determined for the start of the game the clock of the player who should make the first move is started, either by the gote player or by the arbiter.

+8.6.
+A player who arrives at the shogiboard after his allocated time has been entirely used up shall lose the game.

+8.7 (a) During the game each player, having made his move on the shogiboard, shall stop his own clock and start his opponent's clock without delay, unless the move that was made ends the game (see Articles 5.1, 5.2 and 5.3) A player must always be allowed to stop his clock once he has made his move, even if the opponent replies to the move immediately.
+The time between making the move on the shogiboard and stopping his own clock and starting his

+The time between making the move on the shogiboard and stopping his own clock and starting his opponent's clock is regarded as part of the time allotted to the player.

+- (b) A player must stop his clock with the same hand with which he made his move.
 It is forbidden for a player to keep his finger on the clock button or to 'hover' over it.
 Improper clock handling shall be penalised in accordance with Article 12.4. - (c) The players must handle the shogi clock properly.
 It is forbidden to punch it forcibly, to pick it up or to knock it over.
 Improper clock handling shall be penalised in accordance with Article 12.4. - (d) If a player is unable to use the clock, an assistant may be provided by the player to perform this operation, after agreement of the arbiter.
-If necessary, the player's clock shall be adjusted by the arbiter in an equitable way. - 8.8 A flag is considered to have fallen only when either player has made a valid claim to that effect, in accordance with Article 7.3.
-The arbiter (or anyone else!) shall refrain from signalling a flag fall. - 8.9 Except where Articles 5.1, 5.2 or 5.3 apply, if a player's flag fall, the game is lost by the player. - 8.10 Every indication given by the clocks is considered to be conclusive in the absence of any evident defect.
+If necessary, the player's clock shall be adjusted by the arbiter in an equitable way.

+8.8 A flag is considered to have fallen only when either player has made a valid claim to that effect, in accordance with Article 7.3.
+The arbiter (or anyone else!) shall refrain from signalling a flag fall.

+8.9 Except where Articles 5.1, 5.2 or 5.3 apply, if a player's flag fall, the game is lost by the player.

+8.10 Every indication given by the clocks is considered to be conclusive in the absence of any evident defect.
 A shogi clock with an evident defect shall be replaced.
-The arbiter shall replace the clock and use his best judgement when determining the times to be shown on the replacement. - 8.11 Except where Articles 5.1, 5.2 or 5.3 apply, if both flags have fallen and it is impossible to establish which flag fell first, then the game is drawn.
-In a competition, a drawn game is usually replayed (see Article 11.1). - $8.12 \; \text{Rules} \; \text{regarding the stopping of clocks:}$ - a) If the game needs to be interrupted, the arbiter shall stop the clocks. - b) A player may stop the clocks only in order to seek the arbiter's assistance. - c) The arbiter shall decide if and when the game is to be restarted.
+The arbiter shall replace the clock and use his best judgement when determining the times to be shown on the replacement.

+8.11 Except where Articles 5.1, 5.2 or 5.3 apply, if both flags have fallen and it is impossible to establish which flag fell first, then the game is drawn.
+In a competition, a drawn game is usually replayed (see Article 11.1).

+8.12 Rules regarding the stopping of clocks: